-In light of the performance of the individual Directors and the structured performance evaluation, Ben Larkin, Lyn Goleby, Lord O'Shaughnessy and Patrick Reeve, are considered to be effective Directors who demonstrate strong commitment to the role.
-The Board believes it to be in the best interest of the Company to reappoint these Directors at the forthcoming Annual General Meeting and has nominated them for reelection accordingly.
-For more details on the specific background, skills and experience of each Director, please see the Board of Directors section on page 40.
+In light of the performance of the individual Directors and the structured performance evaluation, Fiona Wollocombe, Thomas Chambers and Swarupa Pathakji are considered to be effective Directors who demonstrate strong commitment to the role.
+The Board believes it to be in the best interest of the Company to re-appoint these Directors at the forthcoming Annual General Meeting and has nominated Fiona Wollocombe, Thomas Chambers and Swarupa Pathakji for re-election.
+For more details on the specific backgrounds, skills and experience of each Director, please see the Board of Directors section on page 40.